capsey/archeology-mod/README.md

 ![Hardening the Raw Clat Pot (2)](https://i.ibb.co/k0K92yB/hardening-1.png "Hardening the Raw Clat Pot (2)")

+You can dye them by using [Dye](https://minecraft.fandom.com/wiki/Dye) on an uncolored Clay Pot, and you can remove dye using [Water Bottle](https://minecraft.fandom.com/wiki/Water_Bottle) on it.

 ### Excavation Sites
 Excavation Sites are structures in where you can find Excavation Blocks.
 This is the only place where these blocks spawn naturally and where you can find them in Survival.
 Currently, there is only one type of Excavation Site - Ancient Ruins.
 You can find them in such biomes as Plains, Savanna, Desert, Forest, Birch Forest and Taiga.